 Not so long ago, if you wanted or needed to pay off your existing mortgage in retirement but didn’t have the funds to do so, there would be very few other options than to sell your home and look for something cheaper.

 That could mean leaving the property you love, moving away from family or breaking up friendships you’ve cherished for many years.

 Through equity release, you can stay in your home for as long as you like and potentially still unlock the money you need to clear your existing mortgage.

-All of the cash you release is tax-free, and whether you choose a lifetime mortgage – which is the most popular form of equity release – or a home reversion plan, you can use the money to free yourself of existing monthly mortgage repayments and spend your disposable income on something more meaningful to you.
+All of the cash you release is tax-free, and whether you choose a lifetime mortgage or a home reversion plan, the two types of equity release, you can use the money to free yourself of existing monthly mortgage repayments and spend your disposable income on something more meaningful to you.